tldr-pages/tldr/pages/linux/flameshot.md

 > Supports basic image editing, such as text, shapes, colors, and imgur.
 > More information: <https://flameshot.org>.

-- Launch flameshot in GUI mode:
+- Launch flameshot launcher window:

 `flameshot launcher`

-- Take a screenshot by clicking and dragging:
+- The GUI mode to take a screenshot by clicking and dragging and annotating interactively:

 `flameshot gui`

-- Take a full screen screenshot:
+- Take a full screenshot (all monitors):

 `flameshot full`